shabbychef/sadists/README.md

 <img src="github_extra/figure/dnbeta-1.png" title="plot of chunk dnbeta" alt="plot of chunk dnbeta" width="700px" height="600px" />

-## Doubly non-central eta distribution
+## Doubly non-central Eta distribution

-The doubly non-central eta distribution can be viewed as the square root of the doubly non-central Beta distribution.
+The doubly non-central Eta distribution can be viewed as the square root of the doubly non-central Beta distribution.
 It is a transform of the doubly non-central t distribution.